ssorren/spredis/README.md

 Will be looking for collaborators soon.

 ## Initial Testing Results
 Inital testing is extremely promising.
-The test database we're using has about 250k complex documents based on a real-world production use case.
-The memory foortprint in Redis is about 2GB (index and document data).
+The test database we're using has about 250k (~744MB of JSON data) complex documents based on a real-world production use case.
+The memory foortprint in Redis is ~1.3GB (index and document data).
 Scaling up to millions of documents should just be a function of memory.
 The test queries include a combination of **free text, literal values, geo radius  and number/date ranges, multi-column sorting and faceted results and distance calculation**.
 The redis setup for the follwing tests is a single redis node runnning v4.

 Here are the results we're curently seeing:
 Running 100 queries concurrently (single client)...
 ```
 Ran 100 queries in 162ms (TCP)
-  Average query prep time:            0.6ms (3 max)
+  Average query prep time:            0.45ms (1 max)
-  Average query exec time:            3.31ms (12 max)
+  Average query exec time:            2.75ms (9 max)
-  Average respone serialization time: 0.8ms (2 max)
+  Average respone serialization time: 1.04ms (3 max)
-  Overhead cost:                      -309ms (-3.09ms/query)
+  Overhead cost:                      -262ms (-2.62ms/query)
   Speed (incl. overhead):             617 queries/sec (1.62ms/query)
   Found (incl. overhead):             4375 records (27006/sec)
   Returned (incl. overhead):          1825 records (11265/sec)